 A string identifier for the extended community list.
-The string is a set of characters.

 regex

 A POSIX-style regular expression that represents a BGP community list.

 Use the set form of this command to configure an expanded community list to define the match criteria for a community list rule, which is based on a regular expression for a community list.